 An in-depth report on the health risks of smoking and how to quit.

-- Smokers lose 10 years of life on average from smoking-related illness.
+- Smokers lose 10 years of life on average from smoking-related illness, including cancers, heart disease, stroke, and COPD.

-- Heavy smoking (pack a day) has been on the decline over the past few decades.
+- Heavy smoking (a pack a day) has been on the decline over the past few decades.
 Smoking cessation programs and smoke-free environments have played a role in the decline.

 - In addition to lung and circulatory damage, smoking is associated with several negative health outcomes, including poor pregnancy outcomes (such as birth defects), lower survival rates after diagnosis from prostate cancer, and Alzheimer disease later in life.